Haoroux/Haoroux/README.md

 and obvously I code a lot , mainly discord bots
 but I'm currently watching for project I can code in other language than python 🐍

-## 🎯 My objectives:
+## 🎯 My objectives before 2025:
 -finish at least two tasks in tasks panel 🏁
 -Get at least 5 github badge 🏅
--get more than 3 stars on a project ⭐
+-get more than 10 stars in total ⭐

 ### 💡 Tasks panel:
 -❌V2.0 Emubot